 Euromontana has organised a conference on “How to reinforce ICT and tourism strategies in rural & mountain areas?
 Tools and strategies” on 25th June 2014 in Brussels in the framework of DANTE project.

-Euromontana is one partner in the Interreg IVC proposal “Digital Agenda for New ICT Tourism adoption in European Rural and Mountain Areas” (DANTE) developed under the coordination of the Province of Torino in Italy.
-The project has been submitted to the 3rd INTERREG IVC call on April 1st 2011 and sucessfully approved.
+Euromontana is a partner of the Interreg IVC proposal “Digital Agenda for New ICT Tourism adoption in European Rural and Mountain Areas” (DANTE) developed under the coordination of the Province of Torino in Italy.
+The project has been submitted to the 3rd INTERREG IVC call on April 1st 2011 and successfully approved.
 The objectives of the project are to:

 - Promote inclusive growth in mountain and rural areas at European level by sharing and spreading good practices around the theme of sustainable tourism

 - Assemble a good practice catalogue around the theme of ICT tools for sustainable tourism in remote areas